As Low As Reasonably Practicable (ALARP)

 Definition:

-ALARP describes the principle that risk should be reduced to a level that is as low as reasonably practicable, balancing the time, trouble, and cost of further reduction against the benefit achieved.
+ALARP describes the principle that risk should be reduced to a level that is as low as reasonably practicable, balancing the time, trouble, and cost of further risk reduction against the benefit achieved.

 The process of determining ALARP can be lengthy, but it often results in a final document such as the calibrated risk matrix.